 The U.S. Department of State made a change to its Foreign Affairs Manual by defining a tool for detecting potential misrepresentation.
 This change affects the process of inadmissibility evaluation in some instances.

 The change included eliminating the previous rule by establishing a stricter standard known as the “90-day rule.”
-Using the this rule, USCIS officials apply a presumption that a nonimmigrant visa holder made a willful misrepresentation at admission or application for a nonimmigrant visa when he or she enters the U.S. and within 90 days engages in conduct inconsistent with his or her nonimmigrant status.
+Using this rule, USCIS officials apply a presumption that a nonimmigrant visa holder made a willful misrepresentation at admission or application for a nonimmigrant visa when he or she enters the U.S. and within 90 days engages in conduct inconsistent with his or her nonimmigrant status.
+This rule became effective in September 2017, replacing the older 30/60-day rule.
+An immigration officer has the authority to approve or deny visas and will evaluate any potentially inconsistent conduct within the first 90 days of entry.

 If you are on your way to applying for a green card from the United States or changing and adjusting your temporary residency status, it is essential to get the correct information about the 90-days rule and how USCIS officials may use it to decide on your inadmissibility.